Education in Iraq

 Education in Iraq is administered by the Ministry of Education.

 UNESCO reports that Iraq previously had one of the best educational performances in the Middle Eastern/West Asian region.
 In primary school, gross enrollment rate used to be 100%, and literacy levels were high.
 The illiteracy rate was 20% in 1987.
 However, education has suffered since the 1980s and especially the 1990s following the Gulf war, International sanctions against Iraq, the American occupation, and general instability in the country.

 As of 2018, 92% of children were enrolled in primary school.
 However, only just over half of low-income children complete primary school, and less than a quarter complete secondary school.
 According to the Iraqi Ministry of Planning, the literacy rate was 88% in 2024.
+Each year, the Iraqi Ministry of Higher Education records roughly 50,000 master's and doctoral degrees, the majority of which are awarded to students enrolled in private universities.
+Iran and Lebanon are often cited as among the countries where obtaining an academic degree is comparatively more accessible.

 Before Iraq faced economic sanctions from the UN, it already had an advanced and successful education system.
 However, it has now been "de-developing" in its educational success.
 In general, the education of Iraq has been improving since the MDGs were implemented.
 For example, enrollment numbers nearly doubled from 2000 to 2012.
 It went from 3.6 to 6 million.
 The latest statistic from 2015 to 2016 showed that almost 9.2 million children were in school.
 Enrollment rates continue to be on a steady increase at about 4.1% each year.
 The sheer increase in numbers shows that there are clearly improvements of children in Iraq having access to education.
 However, the dramatic increase of the number of students in primary education has had some negative and straining effects for the education system.
 The budget for education makes up about only 5.7% of government spending and continues to stay at or below this percentage.
 Investments for schools has also been on the decline.
 As a result, the country now ranks at the bottom of Middle East countries in terms of education.
 The little funding for education makes it more difficult to improve the quality and resources for education.
 At the same time, UNICEF investigated portions of spending for education and found that some of the money has gone to waste.
 They found that dropout rates are increasing as well as repetition rates for children.
 In both Iraq Centre and KRI, the rates for dropouts are about 1.5% to 2.5%.
 While the rate for dropouts for boys was around 16.5%, girls were at 20.1% where it could be due to economic or family reasons.
 For repetition rates, percentages have almost reached 17% among all students.
 As a result, almost 20% of the funding for education was lost to dropouts and repetition for the year 2014–2015.